JarekB-dev/byron-air/README.md

 - Get access to Ryanair flight database:

-  > Instead of creating random flights with random hours, I would like to link my application to flight live data for user to choose from.
-Still thinking about prices as these seems depend on to many factors.
+  > Instead of creating random flights with random hours, I would like to link my application to flights live data for user to choose from.
+Still thinking about prices as these seem to depend on to many factors.

 - Give User access to edit created Booking: